Yassmin-gamal/Bracelet-/README.md

 #The immediate loss of consciousness situation
  To mitigate the risk of undetected dangerous situations, an additional safety measure can be implemented by integrating an optical heart rate and oxygen saturation sensor, specifically a pulse oximeter, into the wristband.
 This sensor uses infrared light to see the expansion of your arteries as your heart pumps blood through them.

-By incorporating a pulse oximeter [42], it becomes possible to monitor the individual's oxygen saturation levels.
+By incorporating a pulse oximeter , it becomes possible to monitor the individual's oxygen saturation levels.
 A significant drop in oxygen saturation can be indicative of the loss of consciousness underwater and the initial stages of drowning.
 This enables the system to detect potential drowning incidents that may go unnoticed through other means of detection.

 The inclusion of a pulse oximeter enhances the effectiveness and reliability of the sensor wristband, providing an additional layer of safety to prevent drowning in unusual and potentially dangerous scenarios.

  #The Disturbed Oxygen Saturation Values
 To address the variability and outliers in oxygen saturation values, a method based on the interquartile range (IQR) is implemented.
 The oxygen saturation values are assumed to follow a normal distribution.
 The IQR, which represents the range of the middle 50% of the dataset, is used as a measure of variability.

-The process of removing outliers illustrated in Figure 24 is performed locally within consecutive time windows, each containing 10 measurements.
+The process of removing outliers illustrated is performed locally within consecutive time windows, each containing 10 measurements.
 The oxygen saturation values within each window are sorted, and based on the sorted sequence, the IQR is calculated using Equation (1).
 The lower and upper limits for non-outlier data are then determined using Equation (2) and Equation (3) respectively.
 When a new oxygen saturation value is received, all previously rejected values from the calculations are reconsidered.
 This ensures that outliers that were initially discarded are reevaluated in light of the most recent data.

-By applying this approach [42], the aim is to reduce the impact of outliers and improve the accuracy and reliability of the oxygen saturation measurements for further analysis and detection of potential drowning incidents.
+By applying this approach , the aim is to reduce the impact of outliers and improve the accuracy and reliability of the oxygen saturation measurements for further analysis and detection of potential drowning incidents.

     IRQ = Q3 - Q1                            (1)
     SPO2 (lowertrsh) =Q1−10⋅IRQ              (2)